lebe-dev/submarine/README.md

 I always watch movies, cartoons and anime with original audio.
 However, quite often subtitles aren't available on my language.
 Nowadays we have large language models (LLMs) that can help us translate subtitles.
 But they are not perfect and sometimes they make mistakes, put wrong subtitle numbers, timestamps, etc. Even best ones make mistakes.

-Submarine is designed to assist in the translation process by providing various tools, validation and comparison features.
+Submarine is designed to assist in the translation process by providing various edit and validation tools.
 It helps ensure that the translated subtitles are accurate and consistent with the original content.

 ## Features